JimmyKenMerchant/jimmy-codeviewer/README.txt

 b. '[codeview_byname theme="magazine" id="text" start="4"]some-thing(the post slug [name] of jArticle)[/codeview_byname]':
 Shows line No.4 in the text of the jArticle, the post slug is "some-thing" and assign each row ID as "text-(its line number)" and table class as "text" with magazine template.

-'theme="magazine"' in these shortcodes means making html tags with magazine template.
+'theme="magazine"' in these shortcodes means making HTML tags with magazine template.
 For example, if you use magazine template, background-color of your text becomes transparent.
 Besides, if you use default template, the background-color becomes blue.

 Styles can change individually on each shortcode.
 You can use attributes below.

 1. 'id' // ID to add
-2. 'start' // The number as Initial Line Number
+2. 'start' // Initial Line Number
-3. 'count' // Row numbers you want to show
+3. 'count' // The number of rows you want to show
-4. 'width'
+4. 'width' // width of this block
-5. 'number-width'
+5. 'number-width' // number width
 6. 'text-align'
 7. 'line-height'
 8. 'color'